 Fees for Merchants

 - When a buyer pays with a credit or debit card, merchants pay 1.5% – 4% of the total purchase amount to the credit card issuers (a cost that stores may now pass on to consumers, see above).
-This fee can be especially onerous for small, mom-and-pop stores where low-volume, low-cost purchases are common.
+These credit card processing fees can be especially onerous for small, mom-and-pop stores where low-volume, low-cost purchases are common.

 Terminal Rental Fee